 The right of public access & cross-country skiing

 The Swedish countryside is open for all.
 You can easily travel on cross-country skis along groomed tracks, and using the skating technique in unprepared terrain high in the mountains early on a spring morning is a wonderful experience.
-You must, however, remember to show the natural world consideration.
-It is not permitted to ski across newly planted forest or land that is easily damaged.
+You must, however, remember that it is not permitted to ski across newly planted forest or land that is easily damaged.
 Spruce seedlings may be totally covered by newly fallen snow, so you must be particularly careful when skiing through forests.
 When the snow is thicker and more densely packed, in contrast, the land is not so easily affected by skiers, and it is often acceptable to ski more freely in such conditions.
 If you stop for a break, have a good look round before continuing to make sure that you haven’t left any rubbish.

 What should I take with me?